-To scan, press and hold the "(DOWN) button" for 3 seconds the unit will scan through all 80 channels.
+To scan, press and hold the "(MON) BUTTON" for 3 seconds the unit will scan through all 80 channels.
 The word SCAN will appear in the top left of the screen to indicate it is scanning.
-The direction of the scan can simply be changed by using the "UP button" or "DOWN button".
+The direction of the scan can simply be changed by using the "UP ARROW" or "DOWN ARROW".

-To stop scanning, press the "(PTT) button" and the radio will go back to the original channel set before scanning.
+To stop scanning, press the "(MON) BUTTON" and the radio will go back to the original channel set before scanning.

-The user can still transmit on the selected channel at anytime by pressing the "(PTT) button" on the radio, once the transmission is complete the radio will continue scanning after 20 seconds.
+The user can still transmit on the selected channel at anytime by pressing the "(PTT) BUTTON" on the radio, once the transmission is complete the radio will continue scanning after 20 seconds.